Telegony (inheritance): Early perceptions

 The idea of telegony goes back to Aristotle.
 It states that individuals can inherit traits not only from their fathers, but also from other males previously known to their mothers.
 In other words, it was thought that paternity could be shared.

-The theory, expounded as part of Aristotle's biology, was accepted throughout Antiquity.
-The concept of telegonic impregnation was expressed in Greek mythology in the origins of their heroes.
-Such double fatherhood, one immortal, one mortal, was a familiar feature of heroes such as Theseus, who was doubly conceived in the same night.
-By the understanding of sex in Antiquity, the mix of semen gave Theseus a combination of divine as well as mortal characteristics.
 Of a supposed Parnassos, founder of Delphi, Pausanias observes, "Like the other heroes, as they are called, he had two fathers; one they say was the god Poseidon, the human father being Cleopompus."
 Sometimes the result could be twins such as Castor and Pollux, one born divine and one mortal.

 The more general doctrine of "maternal impressions" was also known in Ancient Israel.
 The book of Genesis describes Jacob inducing goats and sheep in Laban's herds to bear striped and spotted young by placing dark wooden rods with white stripes in their watering troughs.
 Telegony influenced early Christianity as well.
 The Gnostic followers of Valentinius (circa 100–160 CE) characteristically took the concept from the physiological world into the realm of psychology and spirituality by extending the supposed influence even to the thoughts of the woman.
-In the Gospel of Philip, a text among those found at Nag Hammadi:
+It was also implied in the Gospel of Philip, a text among those found at Nag Hammadi.

-Whomever the woman loves, to him those who are born are like; if her husband, they are like her husband; if an adulterer, they are like the adulterer.
-Often when a woman sleeps with her husband, but while her heart is with the adulterer with whom she is accustomed to unite, she bears the one whom she bears so that he is like the adulterer.

-The concept of telegony was revived with the rediscovery of Aristotle in the Middle Ages.
-This was part of the resistance to the marriage in 1361 of Edward, the Black Prince, heir to the throne of Edward III of England, with Joan, the Fair Maid of Kent, who had been previously married: their progeny, it was thought, might not be completely of his Plantagenet blood.